ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 2 The Py-ART Roadmap Survey
 ===========================
-In order to produce a development roadmap we first needed to get the views of users and stakeholders as to what should be in the toolkit.
+In order to produce a development roadmap, we first needed to get the views of users and stakeholders as to what should be in the toolkit.
 To this end, we designed the Py-ART Roadmap survey.
 The survey was hosted on SurveyMonkey and we recieved some much appreciated assistance from the ARM outreach office in editing some questions for clarity.
 The Survey asked users to self identify as either a Py-ART user or not and then asked if they would identify as:

-1) A person who mainly works with observational data
+1) A person who mainly works with observational data.

-2) A person who uses a mix of modelling and observational data
+2) A person who uses a mix of modelling and observational data.

-3) A person who mainly works with model data
+3) A person who mainly works with model data.

 Unfortunately, we did not get a statistically significant enough sample to discriminate between these groups, so for this document *all user groups will be